 Mumps is an infection caused by the mumps virus.
 Since the introduction of the mumps vaccine into routine childhood immunization in BC in 1981 and a subsequent 2nd dose for children at 18 months of age starting in 1996, rates of mumps disease have declined by over 99%.
 In the pre-vaccine era, infections occurred most often in childhood, but in recent years, the age group most affected are adults born 1970 through 1994, who are less likely to have received two doses of mumps-containing vaccine.

 Mumps remains endemic in Canada, unlike measles and rubella.
-In most years in BC, mumps cases occur sporadically, but since 2008 some years have been characterized by outbreaks: 2008, 2011, 2013, and 2016.
-For details of these, please see Annual Summaries of Reportable Diseases and Vaccine Preventable Disease Reports.
+In most years in BC, mumps cases occur sporadically, but since 2008 some years have been characterized by outbreaks.
+For details of these outbreaks, please see Annual Summaries of Reportable Diseases and Vaccine Preventable Disease Reports.

 Mumps is a disease caused by the mumps virus.
 Mumps was a common childhood disease before vaccination.
 Now it is more common in young adults.

 Up to 1 in 5 people with mumps do not have any symptoms.
 About 1 in 3 people with mumps do not have salivary gland swelling.
 However, they can still spread the mumps virus to other people.